lzwjava/blog-source/original/2025-02-05-emf-meter-en.md

 The EMF meter has three modes to test: magnetic field, electric field, and radio frequency.
 For the WiFi router testing, we used the radio frequency mode.

+Moving a mobile phone upward or downward can generate a magnetic field, which an EMF (Electromagnetic Field) meter can detect.

 ---

 [^1]: